OHDSI/Broadsea/README.md

 To enable a security provider for authentication and identity management in Atlas/WebAPI, review and fill out Sections 4 and 5 in the .env file.

-#### LDAPS (LDAP over SSL or secure LDAP)
+#### Bring Your Own Cacerts (Java Keystore) for LDAP and Snowflake connections

+Some deployments require a Java Keystore (cacerts) file that establishes trust with Root Certificate Authorities for LDAP or Snowflake connections.

-To use a secure LDAP instance, overwrite the blank ./cacerts within the Broadsea directory with your own cacerts file.
-WebAPI can then leverage it for LDAPS.
+To allow this, overwrite the blank ./cacerts within the Broadsea directory with your own cacerts file.
+WebAPI can then leverage it for these external Java SSL connections.

+For Snowflake, you will need to also set the CDM_SNOWFLAKE_PRIVATE_KEY_FILE env variable in Section 3.

 #### Open LDAP